970 Porsche Panamera Common Problems

 - It cracks due to heat cycling and is easily diagnosed by coolant dripping between the engine and transmission.
 Porsche has released an updated aluminum part to remedy the issue.

 - It purely relies on the oil level sensor for measuring.
 All cars will tell you if your oil level is low, and your Panamera will tell you if it’s too full.
-This is very sensitive, from 6.75L for hybrids up to 9L of oil for S models and turbos.
+This is very sensitive, from 6.75L for hybrids to 9L of oil for S models and turbos.

-- If you put too much or little oil during a service, the car will show a fault in the instrument cluster.
+- If you put too much or too little oil during a service, the car will show a fault in the instrument cluster.
 The sensor can fail due to corrosion or impact, but if the level has been adjusted recently, that is the culprit.

 - The mount at the transmission’s rear has three rubber components known to fail.
 This issue causes vibrations and clicking noise when driving or parking lot maneuvers.

 - Two of the rubber pieces on the mount are made of aluminum, and failure forces you to replace the entire mount.
-The third is a small serviceable bushing that typically costs around $50 plus labor.
+The third is a small serviceable bushing that costs around $50 plus labor.

 - The PDK transmission is possibly the strongest and most reliable twin-clutch transmission in any production car.
 That being said, it is also the dirty little secret of the Porsche community.
-They have a significant failure rate in the early 970 Panameras.
+They had a significant failure rate in the early 970 Panameras.

 - Technicians have debated why it occurs because all other models of equipment with PDK, such as the 911 and 718 sports car, are incredibly reliable.
 Even under brutal track conditions, they rarely break.